Muscles of the leg: want to learn more about it?

 The video below will provide you with an overview of the muscles of the leg.

-For a more detailed look at the groups of muscles of the leg, watch the videos below.
+For a more detailed look at the groups of muscles of the leg, take a look at the videos below.

 Take a quiz

-Now that you learned all you need to know about the muscles of the leg, check your knowledge by taking our quiz.
+Now that you learned all you need to know about the muscles of the leg, check your knowledge by taking a quiz.

-To finetune which aspects of the lower limb you want to focus on, try out our customizable quiz:
+To finetune which aspects of the lower limb you want to focus on, try out the customizable quiz below.

 |Anterior compartment||Tibialis anterior, extensor digitorum longus, fibularis tertius, extensor hallucis longus|